themeegg/teg-twitter-api/README.txt

 4. Put shortcode to anywhere.
 5. Also you can change attribute of shortcode as you needed.

+== Features ==
+1. Twitter Tweets shortcode and widget
+2. Twitter Trends shortcode and widget
+3. Also tweet your wordpress post to twitter

 == Screenshots ==

 1. Twitter username
 2. Twitter credentials
 3. Widgets
 4. Frontend view

 == Frequently Asked Questions ==